edcasillas/unity-common-utils/README.md

 **Installation must be performed by project.**

 1. Open the Package Manager in Unity (menu Window / Package Manager).
-2. Press the "+" button at the top left corner of the Package Manager panel and select "Add package from git URL..."
+2. Press the "+" button in the top left corner of the Package Manager panel and select "Add package from git URL..."
-3. When promted, enter the URL https://github.com/edcasillas/unity-common-utils.git
+3. When prompted, enter the URL https://github.com/edcasillas/unity-common-utils.git

 Alternatively, you can manually add the following line to your Packages/manifest.json file under dependencies: